Reusable System Design

 What this shows

 - The Event Completion Window became Seafight's standard event-UI pattern and is now used in every event.
-That makes it a strong example of scalable live-service design: a focused UX improvement that compounds across the event calendar.
+That makes it one of my strongest examples of a small decision becoming durable infrastructure.